Thijs van Ede

 Vincent F. Taylor, Riccardo Spolaor, Mauro Conti, Ivan Martinovic

-IEEE European Symposium on Security and Privacy (EuroS&P), 2016.
+In IEEE European Symposium on Security and Privacy (EuroS&P), 2016.

 PDF Cite Code Documentation